-The answer to losing weight is different for everyone—so work with our team of obesity medicine physicians, dietitians, and health coaches to get the guidance you need for successful weight management.
+The answer to losing weight is different for everyone.
+Our team of obesity medicine physicians, dietitians, and health coaches provide the guidance you need for successful weight management.

 The Life You Pictured

 What’s the life you picture for yourself?
 Whether it’s everyday things: morning walks on the beach, hikes with friends, or going to shows where you aren't restricted by seating.
 Or if it’s lifelong goals: getting pregnant, giving birth, or keeping up with your kids' or grandkids’ activities.
 We’ll help you live each day, confident about the long, healthy life ahead of you.
 A life where you’ve taken control of your obesity.

 If you’ve struggled over the years to manage your weight with diet and exercise alone, surgery is an option.
 To qualify, you need to have a BMI of at least 40, or a BMI of at least 35 with other resultant health issues (such as type 2 diabetes, high blood pressure, and others).
 BMI, or body mass index, is a measurement of body fat based on your height and weight.
 See if you qualify for surgery with our BMI calculator.

 What Can I Expect?

 Our multidisciplinary team of bariatric surgeons, advanced practitioners, certified bariatric nurses, psychologists, nutritionists, and physical therapists will guide you every step of the way.
 We’ll prepare you physically and mentally before surgery by addressing unhealthy behaviors and helping you lose preoperative weight.
 Then our highly experienced, board-certified surgeons will perform your procedure—using robot-assisted technology for improved safety, precision, and recovery.

 What is Life Like After Surgery?